-Based on decades of extensive experience in disparate sensor integration, RTI possesses a unique core competency in this area and a product, the RTI SPARK Protocol Handler, that allows easy and affordable integration of sensor data and sensor networking.
+Based on decades of extensive experience in disparate sensor integration, Domenix possesses a unique core competency in this area.
+The Domenix Universal Protocol Adapter (UPA), a proprietary innovation, allows easy and affordable integration of sensor data and sensor networking.

 Provide interoperability among sensors and sensor networks